jvalley19/vdc/Environments/SharedServices/readme.md

 #### Environmental variables

 The toolkit uses environmental variables instead of configuration files to help avoid the accidental inclusion of secrets into your source control.
 In the context of a CI/CD pipeline, these values would be retrieved from a key vault.
+For GitHub Actions workflow this will be coming from GitHub Secrets.

 Set these environmental variables by substituting the actual values in the script below.
 Copy and paste this script into PowerShell to execute it.